My Somerset Starling Guide

 The birds tend to roost in the same place for several days before moving to another part of the reserve.
 So on day two assume they will return to the same location.

-This is a day to specialise and to capture that more creative picture – not the one with the back of other people’s heads you took from the viewing platform yesterday.
-Today’s picture might show the birds flying over Glastonbury Tor or rushing between the reed beds reflected in the water.
+This is a day to specialise and to capture that more creative picture.
+You should now be familiar with the layout of the reserve and the location of gaps in the trees where you can get a view.
+So today’s picture might show the birds flying over Glastonbury Tor or rushing between the reed beds reflected in the water.

 Arrive early and explore the paths and view points around the spot you know the birds will roost.
 As the birds start to arrive leave the others on the viewing platform while you get your dream picture.